jpdery/moobile-core-doc/Source/Classes/ViewController/ViewController.md

 #### Returns:

-- *[Moobile.ViewController](../ViewController/ViewController.md)* The child view controller or `null` if no child view controllers exist at the given index.
+- [Moobile.ViewController](../ViewController/ViewController.md) The child view controller or `null` if no child view controllers exist at the given index.

+#### Example:

+	var viewControllerOne = new Moobile.ViewController();
+	var viewControllerTwo = new Moobile.ViewController();
+	viewControllerOne.addChildViewController(viewControllerTwo);
+	viewControllerOne.getChildViewControllerAt(0); // returns viewControllerTwo

 -----